 Kevin Mako Keynotes Ryerson’s Design Fabrication Zone Launch

 Strategic Partnerships are a great way to strengthen an industry.
 At MAKO, we tactically develop relationships that warrant remarkable improvements to the communities and industries involved.
-Most importantly, we want to make sure that these partnerships leave footprints that can impact our community for generations to come.
+Most importantly, we want to make sure that these partnerships leave footprints that can impact our community and business innovations for generations to come.
 This is exactly the kind of impact that we aim to establish at Ryerson University.

 Ryerson’s Zone Learning programs have been extremely progressive, enhancing the hands-on experience for students and encouraging youth entrepreneurship.
-This week, the Design Fabrication Zone hosted the DFZ Open House, providing guests with the chance to check out some of the most innovative student projects, and get an overview of the DFZ’s plans for the years to come.
+This week, the Design Fabrication Zone hosted the DFZ Open House, providing guests with the chance to check out some of the most innovative student projects and get an overview of the DFZ’s plans for the years to come.

 Last Year, MAKO Invent and the Design Fabrication Zone at Ryerson University jointly hosted the MAKO Brookfield Innovation Award at Ryerson University and the Digital Media Zone.
 We were extremely impressed by the magnificent displays that the students had developed.
 Each student’s project was a perfect reflection of the value of incubation programs like the DFZ.
 Students utilized their resources and created innovative, cutting-edge designs that were truly remarkable.